What’s not a ghost – the basics

 - Snapping window shades can mean defective hardware.
 Or, maybe the coil has been too-tightly or too-loosely wound.
 Let it release, and then rewind it yourself.

 - If you genuinely think it’s a ghost and you’re in the dark, use caution when turning on lights.
 In our experience, lights usually banish the phenomenon.
-However, shortly after turning the lights off again, if it was a ghost, he/she may return with a vengeance.
+However, shortly after turning the lights off again, if it was a ghost, he (or she) may return with a vengeance.
 If you’re nervous, leave the location and return again in daylight hours to look for natural causes of what you witnessed.

 - Poltergeist phenomena is its own animal, so to speak.
 First, try to repeat the incident yourself, using natural means that could have occurred the first time.
 (A dish can fall off a shelf if the shelf is shaky.
 A dish cannot fly across the room and smash on the wall unless someone threw it, or rigged it.)If you cannot duplicate what happened, keep a log of similar events that occur at this location in the future.
 Often, the energy source for poltergeist phenomena is a teen or pre-teen.
 (Though the spirit itself may be very real, and is not always the same as the “focus” of the energy.)
+More poltergeist events will happen when the energy source is nearby, so you’ll have less activity during school hours, for example.

 - However, do NOT get caught up in what I call the “Randi complex” (referring to skeptic James Randi).
 Just because you can make something happen, doesn’t mean that the phenomenon is a fraud, hoax, or error in judgement.Yes, I can probably rig stairs so they sound as if someone is walking on them.
 No, that doesn’t mean that all stairways have been rigged when people hear spectral footsteps on them.